-Ashtanga Yoga Kifisia is a space dedicated to the teaching and practice of Ashtanga Vinyasa Yoga.
+Ashtanga Yoga Kifisia is a space dedicated in its entity to the practice and teaching of the Ashtanga Yoga Tradition.

 Main Components of Ashtanga Yoga:

 The following are aspects that Pattabhi Jois emphasizes as the main components of Ashtanga Yoga.

 Vinyasa: Vinyasa means breathing and movement system.
 For each movement, there is one breath.
 For example, in Surya Namskar